cpldcpu/Gen2-Addressable-RGB/README.md

 # Gen2-Addressable-RGB

-This repository contains information about an analysis of the Gen2 Addressable RGB protocol.
+This repository contains information about an analysis of the Gen2 Addressable RGB protocol that is used to control RGB-Illumination in personal computers.

 ## Repository Contents